 Whether or not you think of yourself as an adventurous traveler, it’s hard to remain unaffected by the unbelievable beauty of the Himalayas.
 Visitors to the very north of India (as well as Bhutan, Nepal, and other parts of the Himalayan region) are immersed in an extraordinary landscape of deep valleys and snow-covered peaks.
 These incredible luxury treks in the Himalayas are the perfect way to discover the mountain scenery – and enjoy some pampering on the side.

 Located in some of the most gorgeous areas of the Himalayas, Shakti‘s several hotels benefit from their incredible surroundings.
 Those eager for an experience that tends towards the luxurious should stay at 360° Leti.
 With just four opulent guest rooms, the modern rooms offers fireplaces, pashminas and fluffy duvets for snuggling, while yoga, meditation, and gourmet dining cater to guests’ waking whims.
 Shakti also operates a “village house” near Leh in the Ladakh region, which more adventurous trekking and camping tours use as a base.

 Shakti offers luxury guestrooms alongside trekking adventures © Shakti

-More than 2,400 metres above sea level, the opulent Wildflower Hall, operated by the Oberoi Hotels Group, is set within an expanse of pine forests.
+More than 2,400 meters above sea level, the opulent Wildflower Hall, operated by the Oberoi Hotels Group, is set within an expanse of pine forests.
 For a relaxing vacation, guests can stay on-site and indulge in spa treatments, high-end dining, and take in the mountain views from a heated pool and or outdoor Jacuzzi.
 The more active can take part in one of four treks in the Himalayas, which range from easy to challenging.
 All are guaranteed to expose visitors to truly jaw-dropping vistas.

 Wildflower Hall is surrounded by truly gorgeous scenery © Oberoi Hotels